 Are you a salmon lover?
 My family is split.
 My mom hates it but my dad loves it.
 We didn't have it often growing up but I like to order it whenever it's on the menu, especially when it has an asian flare like this honey glazed salmon with coconut aminos.

-If you don’t make salmon often, I want to share a few tips for buying salmon and how to prep it to get it ready for your dinner menu.
+Love cooking salmon?
+Next time try easy teriyaki salmon.
+If you don't make salmon often, I want to share a few top tips for buying salmon and how to prep it to get it ready for your dinner menu.

 What kind of salmon should I buy?

 I recommend getting salmon from the seafood counter.
 Look for keywords like "wild caught" to get the best quality salmon.
 They may not say the specific species of salmon it is, but it's always a great and healthy option to use.

 Note the Sockeye salmon is usually deeper in salmon color and a little stronger in flavor.
 It usually means its farm raised if says "Atlantic salmon."
 It's not the worst to eat this, but if you have the option between wild caught and Atlantic go with wild caught!

 You can also include salmon/seafood as part of your Butcher Box order.
 All of their salmon is wild caught and shipped straight to your door each month!